deividfoggi/semantic-kernel-consumer/README.md

 - `essay.yaml` — Sample prompt template (in Portuguese) with evaluation logic

 ## Notes
-- Ensure all required environment variables are set before running the scripts.
+- Ensure all required environment variables are set before running the scripts (locally or in Docker).
 - The project is designed to work both locally (with emulators) and in Azure.
+- **Docker deployment**: The included Dockerfile provides a production-ready containerized version optimized for Linux x64.
+- **Environment configuration**: Use `.env` files for Docker runs or set environment variables directly.
-- Logging output will appear in the console for all scripts.
+- Logging output will appear in the console for all scripts (both local and containerized).
 - The system supports graceful shutdown via SIGTERM/SIGINT signals with configurable timeout.
 - Concurrent message processing is supported with a default limit of 10 concurrent tasks.
 - The essay evaluation includes both individual skill assessment and overall approval/rejection logic.
 - You can easily extend or swap the AI service used by modifying the provider injection in `kernel.py`.
 - The PostEvaluation plugin can be extended to support additional evaluation criteria and logic.
+- **Container security**: Docker image runs as non-root user and includes health checks for monitoring.

 ---